Rhexia virginica

 Rhexia virginica, the handsome Harry or Virginia meadow-beauty, is a species of flowering plant in the family Melastomataceae.
 It is native to much of eastern North America, and is often found in moist, often acidic soils in open areas.

+Description

 This species is a perennial herb that is easily identified by its distinctly angled stems.
 It produces purple-pink flowers in the summer that use buzz pollination for reproduction.

+The leaves of R. virginica are oppositely arranged, and may be elliptic or ovate in shape.
+They may reach a length of 7 centimeters (approximately 2.75 inches) and a width of 2.6 centimeters (approximately 1 inch).
+Stems may reach up to 9 decimeters (approximately 35 inches) in height.

+Distribution and habitat

+R. virginica has been found in eastern US from Florida to Maine, and north to Ontario and Nova Scotia.

+It has been observed in habitat types such as savannas, flatwoods, and wet ditches.